-Hens in the grounds provide fresh eggs for breakfasts and we welcome much loved four-legged pets including miniature ponies, small dogs and a tortoise.
+Hens in the grounds provide fresh eggs and we welcome much loved four-legged pets including miniature ponies, small dogs and a tortoise.
 The animals not only offer therapeutic support but bring a great deal of joy.

 Forest View Primary School

-Within the grounds, Forest View Primary School is just a hop, skip and jump away and provides an inspiring education for up to 30 children, who need a helping hand to engage with learning.
+Within the grounds, Forest View Primary School is just a hop, skip and jump away and provides an inspiring education for up to 30 children who need a helping hand to engage with learning.
 The school provides a safe, nurturing and supportive education where children attend as day pupils or may live at Forest View House or one of Kibble’s other nearby residential care houses.

 Young People We Support